Takata Airbag Class Actions

 We may disclose your information when required by law to do so.

-We may also share your information with our third party service providers as well as other third parties in connection with the Takata Airbag Class Actions, including but not limited to:
+If you have registered your interest in the Takata Airbag Class Actions, or are a client of Regency, we may also share your information with our third party service providers as well as other third parties, including but not limited to:

-- adverse parties to the Takata Airbag Class Actions (and their representatives).
+- adverse parties to the Takata Airbag Class Actions (and their representatives); and

 By providing information to us on this website, you authorise us to disclose such information where necessary to others in furtherance of the Takata Airbag Class Actions.